-PGE filed notice with the OPUC on January 31, 2023 that an RFP in 2023 is needed to procure resources to meet a forecasted 2026 capacity shortfall and to make continued progress toward HB 2021's decarbonization targets.
-These actions are consistent with the 2023 IRP Action Plan and CEP.
-The filing includes PGE's request for a partial waiver of the OPUC's competitive bidding rules, which was approved by the OPUC on April 18, 2023, and outlines PGE's recommended timeline for obtaining necessary regulatory approvals and issuing the RFP to the market in the third quarter of 2023.
-PGE desires to select a final shortlist and submit a request for acknowledgment to the OPUC simultaneously with potential Commission acknowledgment of an energy or capacity need within the IRP/CEP, which is currently projected to be in the first quarter of 2024.
-PGE filed the draft 2023 All-Source RFP with the OPUC on May 19, 2023.
+PGE filed notice with the OPUC in January 2023 that an RFP in 2023 was needed to procure resources to meet a forecasted 2026 capacity shortfall and to make continued progress toward decarbonization targets under HB 2021.
+These actions were consistent with the 2023 IRP Action Plan and CEP.
+The filing included PGE's request for a partial waiver of the OPUC's competitive bidding rules, which was approved by the OPUC in April 2023, and outlined PGE's recommended timeline for obtaining necessary regulatory approvals.
+PGE filed the draft 2023 All-Source RFP with the OPUC in May 2023 and regulatory approval was granted in January 2024.
+The Company issued the RFP to market on February 2, 2024, seeking bids for resources that can provide non-emitting dispatchable capacity and renewable generation.
+The submission deadline for proposals is in April 2024.
+Bids will be evaluated based on the OPUC-approved scoring methodology.
+Following determination of a final shortlist, PGE plans to file for acknowledgement in mid-2024 with a final selection in the third or fourth quarter of 2024.